OSOceanAcoustics/echopype/docs/source/contributing.md

 made available via the [`cormorack/http`](https://hub.docker.com/r/cormorack/http) Docker image on Docker hub.
 The image is rebuilt daily when new test data are added.
-If you tests require adding new test data, ping @leewujung or @ctuguinay to get them added to the the Google Drive.
+If you tests require adding new test data, ping the maintainers (@leewujung, @ctuguinay) to get them added to the the Google Drive.

 In the near future we plan to migrate all test data to GitHub Release Assets,